 Outside of DPA, Brent is currently working with Heritage New Zealand on a Whare Puni – earth floor construction project, one of the only structures of its kind remaining in New Zealand.
 Brent is the conservation carpenter for the project and tutors the students involved in conservation construction.

-Ashleigh graduated in 2011 with a BAS and MArch (Prof).
+Ashleigh graduated in 2011 with a BAS and MArch (Prof) from the University of Auckland.
 She has worked on a diverse range of residential projects ranging from small scale alterations to larger multi-storey housing projects.

 Ashleigh has experience in the production of Heritage and Conservation reports, having completed assessments for various residential and commercial heritage buildings.
 She has also assisted with the study and assessment of significant heritage and character areas.